The Qutub Complex: Architecture of the Early Islamic Period in India

 1887 saw a significant discovery in the field of medieval art, though at the time nobody, not even the discoverer himself, was aware of the real value of his find.
 He actually found Camelot, a piece of Arthurian art in Poland.

 During his visit, Wilhelm Klose made a remarkable discovery in the tower’s former Great Hall.
 He uncovered some paintings from underneath the layer of whitewash.
-He did not know what they depicted.
+At first, he did not know what they depicted.
 What he could distinguish was a large figure he took for Virgin Mary and a few scenes depicting knights and their exploits.
-He could not have known that he uncovered only a part of a whole set and the southern wall was adorned with more paintings awaiting discovery.
+However, he could not have known that he uncovered only a part of a whole set and the southern wall was adorned with more paintings awaiting discovery.
 The inspector described what he saw in a meticulous detail.
-His account has become one of the major sources in the scientific research carried out at the tower today.
+As a result, his account has become one of the major sources in the scientific research carried out at the tower today.
 The years passed and in 1913 the upper register of the paintings was brought to light.

 The lower register shows Sir Lancelot and his cousin Sir Lionel claiming the world shortly after they had been knighted.
-They set off for their first big adventure to prove their valour and knightly skills in hand-to-hand combat.
-Weary of their wanderings they decide to take some rest.
-Lancelot falls asleep underneath the apple trree.
-Lionel is supposed to keep vigil, but falls asleep as well, a negligance he will pay for dearly, for he is attacked and imprisoned by Tarquin.
+They set off for their first big adventure to prove their valor and knightly skills in hand-to-hand combat.
+Eventually, weary of their wanderings, they decide to take a rest.
+Lancelot falls asleep underneath an apple tree.
+Lionel is supposed to keep vigil, but falls asleep as well, a negligence he will pay for dearly, for he is attacked and imprisoned by Tarquin.